Home » Student Engagement

 [ Back to Top ]

 Functions or special events which require electronic sound amplification (for musical instruments, stereos, vocal performances, or public address) must be registered with the Special Events Registration Committee and approved by the Dean of Students or the dean’s designee.
-Electronic amplification may not be used in the vicinity of classroom buildings, the library, or the hospital.
+Electronic amplification may not be used in the vicinity of classroom buildings, the library, the hospital, or apartments for family housing.
 Use of outside amplification at any event or function held in close proximity to campus residences must involve consultation with the Office of Housing and Residential Education.

 Sound amplifiers may not be positioned without authorization in such a way as to provide outside amplification (e.g., inside buildings or on porches).